La Sagrada Familia is the best tourist attraction in Barcelona.

 With the light streaming in, this is the best time to see the stained-glass windows.

-If for some reason you missed the best time to visit Sagrada Familia, delay your visit even further and land up at the attraction by 3 pm.
+If for some reason you missed the above mentioned time slot, land up at the attraction by 3 pm.

 Once again start by going up the towers and enjoying the sunlit views of the city.